-- The trail minimizes erosion and sedimentation, hydrologic alteration, and disruption of natural processes such as wood recruitment and natural wildlife movement patterns. - 4.3.
-Private trails shall not exceed six-four feet in width, and public trails shall not exceed 10 feet in width, though some portions may be wider to meet the requirements of the Americans with Disabilities Act. - 2.4.
+- G.H.
+Recreation.
+Passive recreation facilities that are part of a non-motorized trail system or environmental education program, including walkways, wildlife viewing structures, or public education trails; provided, that all of the following criteria are met: - 1.
+There is no other feasible alternative route with less impact on the critical area. - 2.
+The trail minimizes erosion and sedimentation, hydrologic alteration, and disruption of natural processes such as wood recruitment and natural wildlife movement patterns. - 1.3.
+Private trails shall not exceed six four feet in width, and public trails shall not exceed 10 feet in width, though some portions may be wider to meet the requirements of the Americans with Disabilities Act. - 2.4.
 They shall be made of pervious material or elevated where feasible. - 3.5.
 They shall be designed to avoid removal of significant trees. - 6.
-Trails may include limited viewing platforms that shall not exceed eight feet in width and shall be made of pervious materials where feasible. - 4.7.
+Trails may include limited viewing platforms that shall not exceed eight feet in width and shall be made of pervious materials where feasible. - 4-7.
 When located in the buffer, they should be located in the outer 25% percent of the buffer, except, that public trails may be permitted closer to the wetland when necessary to provide wetland educational opportunities or for public health and safety; provided, that when closer than the outer 25%, the trail width is the minimum necessary for the trail class. - 5-8.
-They shall be constructed and maintained in a manner that minimizes disturbance of the buffer and associated critical areas. - 6-9.
+They shall be constructed and maintained in a manner that minimizes disturbance of the buffer and associated critical areas. - 6.9.
 If they must cross a wetland, they shall be elevated, constructed to minimize supports, and be the minimum size necessary to accommodate the level of service. - H. Single family developments may be permitted to encroach into wetland buffers subject to the technical administrator's approval; provided, that all of the criteria in WCC 16.16.270(B) (Reasonable Use) are met.

-16.16.630 Wetland Buffers widths.
+16.16.630 Wetland Buffers-widths.

-To protect the integrity, functions, and values of wetlands, the technical administrator Director shall have the authority to require buffers from the edges of all wetlands-, including reestablished or created wetlands, (in addition to the building setback required by WCC 16.16.265(PA)(1)) in accordance with the following:
+To protect the integrity, functions, and values of wetlands, the technical administrator Director shall have the authority to require buffers from the edges of all wetlands-, including reestablished or created wetlands, (in addition to the building setback required by WCC 16.16.265(DA)(1)) in accordance with the following:

 - A. Wetland buffers shall be established to protect the integrity, functions and values of the wetland.
-Wetland buffers shall be measured horizontally from a perpendicular line established by the wetland boundary based on the base buffer width identified in Table 1. - A.B.
-Wetland Bouffers shall not include areas that are functionally and effectively disconnected from the wetland by an existing, legally established road or other that are functionally and effectively disconnected from the wetland by an of existing, legally established road or other substantially developed surface. - B.C.
-The wetland buffer standards required by this Article presume the existence of a dense, multistoried native vegetation community in the buffer adequate to protect the wetland functions and values.
-When a buffer lacks adequate vegetation, the technical administrator Director may increase the standard buffer, require buffer planting or enhancement, and/or deny a proposal for buffer reduction or buffer averaging. - End.
-The standard wetland buffer shall be based on a combination wetland category, habitat function score (from the wetland rating form), and land use intensity.
-The intensity of the land use shall be determined in accordance with the definitions found in Article 9 of this chapter unless the technical
+Wetland buffers shall be measured horizontally from a perpendicular line established by the wetland boundary based on the base buffer width identified in Table 1. - A.B.Wetland Bbuffers shall not include areas that are functionally and effectively disconnected from the wetland by an existing, legally established road or other that are functionally and effectively disconnected from the wetland by an of existing, legally established road or other substantially developed surface.

-Comment [CES47]: Added per Scoping Document item #13c to give County Parks flexibility to increase public awareness and stewardship of critical areas.
+Comment [CES54]: Added per Scoping Document item #13c to give County Parks flexibility to increase public awareness and stewardship of critical areas.

-Comment [CES48]: Not needed.
+Comment [CES55]: Not needed.
 16.16.270 would apply to any type of development and is covered by (A)